nwmqpa/GTNH-CropAutomation/README.md

 ![robot inventory](media/Robot_Inventory.png)

-### Building the Farms
+# Building the Farms

 First off, it is recommended to set everything up in a Jungle or Swamp biome at Y=130 as that will give you the highest humidity and air quality stats.
 This is most easily done in a personal dimension which you earn as a quest reward from reaching the moon.
 Do not place any solid blocks above the farm as that will reduce the air quality.
 All of the machines are waterproof (except for power which should be underneath the farm anyway) so do not worry about the rain.
+Use fertilized dirt or garden soil because they do not require a nearby water source.
 The whole farm will fit into a single chunk for easy chunk loading.
 See image below.

 ![setup for crossbreeding](media/Farm_Layout.png)